 - Targeting broad keywords — "project management tool" has 500K competing pages.
 Go specific.

 - Building features instead of distributing — Feature #47 won't save you.
 Getting found will.
+Combine SEO with social listening for lead generation to surface warm buyers on Reddit, LinkedIn, and 7 other platforms while your content compounds.

 - No internal linking — Each page makes other pages stronger.
 Link them together.